Namsangee/ros2_test/source/tutorials/operation_modes.rst

 - Use this IP address as the ``host`` argument in your launch command. |br|

-- If the ROS 2 control node is running successfully, the control will transfer from the TP to ROS 2.
+- If ROS 2 control node is running successfully, the control will transfer from the TP to ROS 2.

-- A pop-up will appear on the TP confirming the transfer of control to ROS 2.
+- A pop-up will appear on the TP confirming the transfer is complete.

 .. image:: images/etc/transfer_control_pop_up.png